borkdude/edamame/README.md

 ## Features

 - Parse EDN values with location as metadata.
-- Is able to parse Clojure code without evaluation
+- Parse Clojure code without evaluation
 - Configurable

 This library works with: